Andu7789/Jobsite/ReadMe.md

 ## Job Finder website

-This site was created to contiune my self learning and to teach myself how to use the Google Maps libraries
+This site was created to continue my self learning and to teach myself how to use the Google Maps libraries

   <img src="Assets/Screenshots/JobFinder.png" alt="Recipe Finder">